Hepatitis C

 Who is more likely to get hepatitis C?

-- have been in contact with blood or infected needles at work
+• have been in contact with blood or needles and syringes at work

-- were born to a mother with hepatitis C
+• were born in a country where hepatitis C is common

-In the United States, injecting drugs is the most common way that people get hepatitis C.13
+In the United States, injecting drugs is the most common way that people get hepatitis C.5

 Should I be screened for hepatitis C?

-Doctors usually recommend one-time screening of all adults ages 18 to 79 for hepatitis C. Screening is testing for a disease in people who have no symptoms.
-Doctors use blood tests to screen for hepatitis C. Many people who have hepatitis C don’t have symptoms and don’t know they have hepatitis C. Screening tests can help doctors diagnose and treat hepatitis C before it causes serious health problems.
+Screening is testing for a disease in people who have no symptoms.
+Doctors use blood tests to screen for hepatitis C. Many people who have hepatitis C don’t have symptoms and don’t know they are infected.
+Screening tests can help doctors diagnose and treat hepatitis C before it causes serious health problems.

 What are the complications of hepatitis C?

-Cirrhosis is a condition in which the liver slowly breaks down and is unable to function normally.
-Scar tissue replaces healthy liver tissue and partially blocks the flow of blood through the liver.
-In the early stages of cirrhosis, the liver continues to function.
-However, as cirrhosis gets worse, the liver begins to fail.
+• cirrhosis, a condition in which scar tissue replaces healthy liver tissue and prevents your liver from working normally.
+Scar tissue also partially blocks the flow of blood through the liver.
+As cirrhosis gets worse, the liver begins to fail.

-Having chronic hepatitis C increases your chance of developing liver cancer.
-If chronic hepatitis C causes severe liver damage or cirrhosis before you receive hepatitis C treatment, you will continue to have an increased chance of liver cancer even after treatment.
+• liver cancer.
+People with cirrhosis have a higher chance of developing liver cancer.
 Your doctor may suggest blood tests and an ultrasound or another type of imaging test to check for liver cancer.
 Finding cancer at an early stage improves the chance of curing the cancer.

 What are the symptoms of hepatitis C?

-Most people infected with hepatitis C have no symptoms.
-Some people with an acute hepatitis C infection may have symptoms within 1 to 3 months after they are exposed to the virus.
-These symptoms may include
+Most people infected with hepatitis C have few or no symptoms.
+Some people with an acute hepatitis C infection may have symptoms 2 to 12 weeks after they encounter the virus.1 These symptoms may include

-If you have chronic hepatitis C, you most likely will have no symptoms until complications develop, which could be decades after you were infected.
-For this reason, hepatitis C screening is important, even if you have no symptoms.
+People with chronic hepatitis C likely will have few or no symptoms until complications such as cirrhosis develop, which could be decades after they were infected.
+For this reason, screening can help find hepatitis C infections in people without symptoms.
+Some symptoms of cirrhosis include

 What causes hepatitis C?